Kris Bryant Player Props: Rockies vs. Pirates

 Pirates Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Pirates pitching staff ranks 23rd in MLB.
+- The pitching staff for the Pirates has a collective 8.3 K/9, which ranks 21st in MLB.

-- Pirates pitchers combine to rank 16th in baseball in home runs surrendered (18 total, 1.1 per game).
+- The Pirates rank 15th in baseball in home runs given up (19 total, 1.1 per game).

-- Hill makes the start for the Pirates, his fourth of the season.
-He is 0-2 with a 7.20 ERA and eight strikeouts in 15 2/3 innings pitched.
+- Velasquez (1-2) gets the starting nod for the Pirates in his fourth start of the season.
+He has a 5.40 ERA in 13 1/3 innings pitched, with 10 strikeouts.

-- His most recent time out came on Wednesday against the Houston Astros, when the left-hander went six innings, surrendering two earned runs while giving up five hits.
+- The right-hander's last appearance was on Thursday against the St. Louis Cardinals, when he went six scoreless innings while giving up three hits.

-- The 43-year-old has a 7.20 ERA and 4.8 strikeouts per nine innings in three games this season, while giving up a batting average of .262 to opposing hitters.
+- In three games this season, the 30-year-old has a 5.40 ERA and 6.8 strikeouts per nine innings, while allowing a batting average of .259 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.